 From the end of November “Julegaten” (the Christmas Street) opens every Saturday and Sunday, offering gift ideas, food and entertainment.
 I took a trip back in 2012 and after exploring the beautiful site complete with frozen waterfalls (yes, it was that cold!), I stumbled upon the market:

 “As I wandered around Verksgata it gradually became a picture postcard Scandinavian Christmas.
 There were reindeer pulling children on sledges, Glühwein by the bucket and yes, even chestnuts roasting on an open fire!”

 The world's largest gingerbread town, right in the heart of Norway's second city.

 Photo: Visit Bergen

-Expect Bergen in miniature: houses, trains, cars and ships made from real gingerbread, and of course, plenty of opportunities to buy gingerbread too!
+As you can see from the picture above, you can expect to see Bergen in sweetminiature.
+Everything from houses, trains, cars and ships are made from real gingerbread.
+Of course, there's plenty of opportunities to buy and eat the gingerbread too!

 In 2004, Egersund was voted as Santa's hometown in Norway by listeners of NRK.
 As luck would have it, plans for a Christmas market were already underway.
 That Christmas the centre of Egersund was transformed into a festive town full of food, textiles, mulled wine, art, decorations and more.
 It's been the same ever since.

-A busy program of entertainment and concerts is on offer, and although I've not had the pleasure of attending Julebyen, I recommend you check it out anyway if you're in the Stavanger Region.
+A busy program of entertainment and concerts is on offer.
+Although I've not had the pleasure of attending Julebyen, I recommend you check it out anyway if you're in the Stavanger Region.

 Entry is free.
 Don't forget to let me know what it was like!
-Read more about Egersund's Julebyen.
+You can read more about Egersund's Julebyen here.